jamestomasino/burrow/README.md

 There is also another project called "Burrow the Burrows" which can be found on gopher at: `gopher://kalos.mine.nu/1/burrow/index.gph`.
 It aims to construct and maintain a graph of the whole Gopherspace.

+Finally, there is another [static site generator for gopher](https://github.com/hyperrealgopher/burrow) written in Haskell by @hyperrealgopher.
+It has similar features to my burrow.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.